anielll/recipes-CSE2050/README.md

 Created a branch for each of us for individual version control (if/as needed) and main branch for merged code

-Current Issues: gui resises on update
+Current Issues: images break gui